Skip to content

 Non-Negotiable Requirements

 These are not preferences.
-A 3PL without these capabilities creates regulatory and operational risk for a supplement brand.
+A 3PL handling dietary supplements must meet cGMP standards under 21 CFR Part 111.
+A 3PL without these capabilities creates regulatory and operational risk for your brand.

 FDA facility registration

 Required under 21 CFR Part 1.225 for any facility holding dietary supplements.
-Ask for the registration number and verify on the FDA database.
+Ask for the registration number and request a copy of their registration confirmation directly (FDA facility registration records are not publicly searchable).
 Re-registration is required biennially in even-numbered years.

 Temperature-controlled storage